top of page

 Sherry Hoppen

-• 3 min read
+• 4 min read

-Surrender Is Stronger Than Shame
+Surrender Is Stronger Than Shame: A Journey to Freedom

-Maybe it’s been telling you the same thing.
+Maybe it’s telling you the same thing.

-But her five years are more than a milestone.
+This week, we celebrated Stephanie’s five years of sobriety — five years of freedom that began with one brave, surrendered yes.
+Her five years are more than a milestone.
 They are part of the reason the doors of Selah House Recovery are open at all.

 Today, Stephanie leads inside Selah House Recovery, guiding women toward the very freedom she once believed was impossible.
+That’s what happens when surrender becomes stronger than shame.

 One family.
 One mission.
 Freedom looks good on us!